 Stop harassing phone calls today.

 Sue and get up to $1,000 per call!
 Call 475-277-1600 for instant & personal Help.

 Is Alpha Recovery Corp a scam?

-They’re legit.
-Alpha Recovery Corp is a legitimate debt collection agency with a history of harassing consumers over debts.
 In addition to acting as a third-party collection agent, Alpha Recovery’s purchasing division takes over the “non-performing” accounts of other businesses; their asset sales division buys and sells the inventories of struggling businesses; and their consulting division employs people to manage other companies in the ARM industry.

 Alpha Recovery is a purely financial organization whose revenue follows directly from the inability of individuals to meet their financial obligations or from the inability of businesses to remain profitable.
 As a result, their business practices are necessarily predatory in nature.
 Complaints indicate that their written communication is often characterized by false and misleading language, and that their customer service efforts are often substandard and characterized by abusive language.

 If you’ve suffered from AR debt harassment, you do have options.
 Under the law you can recover up to $1,000 for violations of the FDCPA, and $500 to $1,500 for each cell phone robocall.